A problem with any part of the eye can suddenly cause blurred vision.

 Some instances of sudden blurred vision are medical emergencies that must be treated as soon as possible to prevent permanent damage and vision loss.

 Contact an eye doctor near you who can evaluate the cause of your blurred vision.

-SEE RELATED: What is Acanthamoeba?
+SEE RELATED: What Is an Eye Stroke?

 Find an eye doctor near you

 There are two types of strokes: ischemic and hemorrhagic.
 When a blood clot blocks an artery transporting blood to the brain, an ischemic stroke occurs.
 When a blood vessel in the brain ruptures, the result is a hemorrhagic stroke, which is less common.